Skip to main content

 Watch and record users’ actions.

 User activity monitoring plays a crucial role in detecting and preventing both insider and outsider threats.
-It’s also the key requirement of many cybersecurity regimes, including PCI DSS and SOX.
-By watching and analyzing users’ actions in your network, you can proactively detect suspicious events and see early signs of an attack in progress.
-And if a cybersecurity incident happens, you will have all the evidence of the crime.
-That’s why it’s crucial to implement PCI DSS or SOX management software that provides user activity monitoring functionality.
+It’s also the key requirement of many cybersecurity policies, including PCI DSS and SOX.
+By observing and analyzing user behavior within your network, you can proactively detect suspicious activity and spot early signs of an attack in progress.
+And in the event a cybersecurity incident does occur, you will have all the evidence of the crime.
+Therefore, it’s crucial to implement PCI DSS or SOX management software that provides user activity monitoring capabilities.

 10. Manage third-party risks